 Dry-rubbed wings are delicious, but messy, saucy wings are even better!
-The sweet-spicy combo on these chipotle maple baked chicken wings is out of this world!
+The sweet-spicy combo on these wings is out of this world!

 First I rubbed a spicy, brown sugar chipotle dry-rub on the wings and then after baking we tossed them in a Chipotle Brown Sugar Sauce to amp up the flavor.

 Messy, sweet and spicy, and totally addictive!
 We made a pound of wings just for the two of us and after the photoshoot, my husband said, “Is this it?
 Where are yours?”

 The only difference in preparation for these wings is we baked them on rack in a rimmed baking sheet to let some of the excess fat drip off as they baked.
 Just trying to keep this tailgate/party treat as healthy as possible without giving up on that saucy goodness.

 There is plenty of sauce, so you can definitely serve some on the side as a dipping sauce.
 And as I've mentioned before...it's all about the sauce!

 For the Sauce:

 - Place a wire rack inside of a baking sheet or roasting pan and place pan on the middle rack of your oven.
 Preheat to 350° with the pan inside.

 - Mix together all dried spices in the Spice Rub in a small bowl.
 Set aside.